lyteword/kjv/luke/chapter-5.md

 <sup>9</sup> For he was astonished, and all that were with him, at the draught of the fishes which they had taken:

 <sup>10</sup> And so *was* also James, and John, the sons of Zebedee, which were partners with Simon.
-And Jesus said unto Simon, Fear not ; from henceforth thou shalt catch men .
+And Jesus said unto Simon, Fear not; from henceforth thou shalt catch men.

 <sup>11</sup> And when they had brought their ships to land, they forsook all, and followed him.

 <sup>12</sup> ¶ And it came to pass, when he was in a certain city, behold a man full of leprosy: who seeing Jesus fell on *his* face, and besought him, saying, Lord, if thou wilt, thou canst make me clean.

-<sup>13</sup> And he put forth *his* hand, and touched him, saying, I will : be thou clean .
+<sup>13</sup> And he put forth *his* hand, and touched him, saying, I will: be thou clean.
 And immediately the leprosy departed from him.

-<sup>14</sup> And he charged him to tell no man: but go , and shew thyself to the priest , and offer for thy cleansing , according as Moses commanded , for a testimony unto them .
+<sup>14</sup> And he charged him to tell no man: but go, and shew thyself to the priest, and offer for thy cleansing, according as Moses commanded, for a testimony unto them.

 <sup>15</sup> But so much the more went there a fame abroad of him: and great multitudes came together to hear, and to be healed by him of their infirmities.